 Lisbon by Night: a handy guidebook for exploring the city's nightlife

-When you are researching what to do in Lisbon, you should not neglect: Lisbon's nightlife.
+When you are researching what to do in Lisbon, you should not neglect the Lisbon nightlife.
 The Portuguese capital has always boasted a bohemian and crowded nightlife, especially in Cais do Sodré and Bairro Alto.

-In addition to nightlife, Lisbon also has other attractions once the sun has set.
+In addition to nightlife, the Portuguese capital also has other attractions once the sun has set.
 Its illumination gives it a particular beauty and strolling through its streets becomes one of the best activities you can do.
 In addition, several of its spectacular viewpoints offer unbeatable views at this time of day.

 1. Do not miss the sunset from the Castle of San Jorge

-Although it is almost certain that you have reached the Castle of St. George with an organized tour of Lisbon or on your own, if you have the opportunity I advise you to enter at a later time to admire the views from its viewpoint when the sun is setting.
+Although you have almost certainly arrived with a tour of the São Jorge and Alfama neighborhood or on your own, if you have the chance I advise you to enter at a later hour to admire the views from its viewpoint when the sun is setting.

-Originally, it was the Romans who built this castle, but later it was completely rebuilt by the Visigoths and Arabs.
+Originally, it was the Romans who built this castle, but later it was completely rebuilt by Visigoths and Arabs.
 Its position, on top of a hill, means that its silhouette can be seen from almost the entire historic center.
-And from the castle you can see much of the city and the estuary of the Tagus River, a view that becomes more magical when night falls.
+And from the castle you can see much of Lisbon and the estuary of the Tagus River, a view that becomes more magical when night falls.

 Practical information

-• How to get there: the fastest way is to use the castle elevator that leaves from the Baixa de Lisboa.
+• How to get there: the fastest way is to use the castle's elevator that leaves from Lisbon's Baixa.
 Another way, besides walking, is to take streetcar 28 to the Miradouro de Santa Lucia stop and, from there, walk to the castle.

 • Tickets: adults must pay around 10 € and for children it is free.

-Book a tour of the São Jorge neighborhood
+Book a tour of the neighborhood of São Jorge

 2. Listen to fado while you dine

-If you are going to spend more than one day in Lisbon, you can't miss a Fado show, the most typical musical genre in the whole country.
-Even if you know nothing about this type of music, I assure you that you will enjoy the evening.
+If you are going to spend more than one day in Lisbon, you can't miss a Fado show, the most typical musical genre of the whole country.
+Even if you don't know anything about this type of music, I assure you that you will enjoy the evening.
+You have several options:

-Fado has been recognized by Unesco as Intangible Heritage of Humanity and is a true symbol of Portuguese popular culture born in the most humble neighborhoods.
+Fado has been recognized by Unesco as Intangible Heritage of Humanity and is an authentic symbol of Portuguese popular culture born in the most humble neighborhoods.
 This origin is reflected in the theme of the songs, generally marked by nostalgia and a certain sense of frustration.

 Book tickets for a fado show